sudheeshspai/cloudcert/README.md

-# CERTHEX
+# CLOUDCERT

-CERTHEX is a web application that allows users to easily upload, manage, and download image certificates in a secure and user-friendly dashboard.
+Cloudcert is a web application that allows users to easily upload, manage, and download image certificates in a secure and user-friendly dashboard.
 The app features authentication, drag-and-drop file upload, and a visually engaging splash cursor effect.

 ## Features